Wisden Cricketers' Almanack 2011

 April 8, 2011

-Alastair Cook adorns the cover
+Alastair Cook adorns the cover of the 2011 Wisden |

 The 2011 edition of the Wisden Cricketers' Almanackwill feature only four Cricketers of the Year, instead of the usual five, after the editor, Scyld Berry, chose to break with ancient tradition to reflect a year in which allegations of corruption during Pakistan's tour of England left a stain on the sport's reputation.